diomirox/erdnes/README.md

 ### Advanced Usage with `useFileDetector`

-For more control and flexibility, you can use the `useFileDetector` hook.
-This is particularly useful when working with input elements in your application.
+For added control and flexibility, consider using the `useFileDetector` hook.
+This is particularly valuable when working with input elements in your application.

 ```typescript
 import { useFileDetector } from "erdnes";